danielnemenyi/latoupiefolle/_notes/about.md

 itself.

-*La toupie folle* **is an experiment in research and writing and the work is recorded here as it develops in the making.** The site features a regularly updated blog on the process of the research, as well as a number of resources such as a [Chronology]({% link _notes/chronology.md %}), an [Index of Names]({% link _pages/people.md %}) and of
+*La toupie folle* **is an experiment in research and writing and the work is recorded here as it develops in the making.** The site features a regularly updated blog on the process of the research, as well as a number of resources such as <a href="/chronology.md">Chronology</a>, an <a href="/people">Index of
-Concepts as they relate to R13 and a number of 'dossiers' on salient features of and around the work of the Genealogy group of CERFI.
+Names</a> and of Concepts as they relate to R13 and a number of 'dossiers' on salient features of and around the work of the Genealogy group of CERFI.
 As part of the project we will also engage in a dialogue series with researchers whose work intersects with this research and a translation worlshops.

 The project's researchers are [[Susana Caló|Dr Susana Caló]] and [[Patrick ffrench|Professor Patrick ffrench]] who started working